Overview of Races and Events

 On Sunday, the boats will set off within a short time window and sail a fixed course in Start Bay, noting their own start and finish times.
 This ever-popular ‘racing-lite’ format provides keen competition without the pressures of a formal start line or round-the-cans racing.
 The course will be announced nearer the time, to suit the weather.
 Boats will compete under their NHC handicap (see the RYA website http://www.rya.org.uk/racing/Pages/nhc.aspx, or for those not listed, a handicap will be allocated according to the best guess of the Chairman in the spirit of the event).

 On Monday, there will be a light-hearted Cruising Skills Competition.
 Within a maximum time of 5 hours, boats will clock up miles (whether by sailing or motoring), demonstrate their navigation prowess, and clock up extra ‘miles’ by choosing from a host of activities – ranging from traditional seamanship like man overboard practice or dropping the anchor, to fun family frolics like swimming round the boat or catching a fish!
+To see what's involved, click here for last year's competition, but expect some new challenges!

 Each day will round off sociably with tall tale telling and convivial prize givings at DYC and RDYC.